 What is Private Lending?

 Private lending is a method by which the lender sets up a system similar to a bank or loan company to loan money to real estate investors for the purpose of dealing in real estate.
 Private investors are your key audience that you want to try to snag when marketing since they are the ones who will be investing in properties with your financial backing.
-Regarding how to become a private lender in Orlando, read on.
+Regarding how to become a private lender in Bradenton, read on.